rkonoplev/dniester/docs/en/DEVELOPER_GUIDE.md

 ---
 ## Running the Project

-After migrating the database and producing `clean_schema.sql`, you can run the full News Platform stack (MySQL + Spring Boot) or only the database for verification.
+After migrating the database and producing `clean_schema.sql`, you can run the full Phoebe CMS stack (MySQL + Spring Boot) or only the database for verification.

 ### Option A. Run only the database (MySQL check)